-A big thank you to all of the participants, sponsors and supporters of last year's event!!!
+THANK YOU to all of our participants, sponsors and supporters of last year's event!!!

-Check out some of the winning videos from previous years and start thinking about how YOU could make a difference!
-Enter your film for a chance to win!
+Check out some of the winning videos from previous years and start thinking about how YOU can tell your story!
+Make sure to enter your film for a chance to win!